Man Admits Guilt to Deadly Conduct via Snapchat

 By following these steps, you can keep your case on the right path, and by working with a skilled and experienced attorney from our firm, you can protect your right to fair proceedings in the criminal justice system.

 If you are facing deadly conduct charges, it is imperative you take them seriously.
-At Mary Beth Harrell Law Firm, we provide tenacious criminal defense services to clients throughout Central Texas.
+At Mary Beth Harrell Criminal Defense and DWI Lawyers, we provide tenacious criminal defense services to clients throughout Central Texas.
 To schedule a consultation, call us or fill out our contact form.
 We’re based in Killeen and Copperas Cove, and proudly serve Coryell, Bell, Williamson, and McLennan Counties, and Temple, Harker Heights, Waco, and Belton.